Best Charleston Beaches: Ultimate Summer Guide

 Some people head to the beach to completely unplug and decompress; others head to the shore for water sports and activities.
 Sullivan’s Island has both.

 If you love fishing, you’ll want to make a beeline for Sullivan’s Island.
 There are plenty of spots where you can cast your line and catch a little something for dinner on any given day.
 There’re also tons of water sports, including paddle boarding and kayaking here.
+One of our favorite Charleston boat tours is Nature Adventures kayak tours of Sullivan’s Island and Shem Creek.

 Though Seabrook Island is only a few miles from Downtown Charleston, it somehow doesn’t get the same attention that all the other nearby beaches get.
 We don’t mind because it means fewer crowds and even more pristine beaches.